nodejs/node/doc/api/crypto.md

 On completion, `callback` will be called with `err` set to `undefined` and `publicKey` / `privateKey` representing the generated key pair.

+Private keys can be encrypted if the `type` is PKCS#8 or the `format` is PEM.
+If a `cipher` is specified and PKCS#8 was selected, an `EncryptedPrivateKeyInfo` structure will be produced.
+If PKCS#1 or SEC1 was selected and the `format` is PEM, RFC1421-style PEM-level encryption will be used.
+For maximum compatibility, it is recommended to use PKCS#8 for encrypted private keys.
+Since PKCS#8 defines its own encryption mechanism, PEM-level encryption is not supported when encrypting a PKCS#8 key.

 If this method is invoked as its [`util.promisify()`][]ed version, it returns a `Promise` for an `Object` with `publicKey` and `privateKey` properties.